• Home

 download-file

 Option-2.
 Send it without sharing.
-You can see that there is another option to send the file without letting the Google Drive share it before sending.
+You can see that there is another option to send the file without letting Google Drive share it before sending it.

-If you send the file this way, the receiver is not going to open the file and he will be asked to send an access-request to the sender.
-The sender will receive the following notification and ultimately you need to share it with other user in order to give access to him.
+If you send the file this way, the receiver is not going to open the file and he will be asked to send an access request to the sender.
+The sender will receive the following notification and ultimately you need to share it with another user in order to give access to him.

 request-to-access